decadenza/DirectStereoRectification/README.md

 # Direct Stereo Rectification
 Here you can find the algorithm for stereo rectification.
 This algorithm computes the rectifying homographies that minimize perspective distortion.

-Our methods does not use optimisation libraries and provides a closed-form solution.
+Our method does not use optimisation libraries and provides a closed-form solution.
 It is an improvement of the approach originally introduced by Charles Loop and Zhengyou Zhang in _“Computing rectifying homographies for stereo vision”_ (1999), DOI: 10.1109/CVPR.1999.786928.

-Full details in the **paper**:
+Full details in our **paper**:

 **Pasquale Lafiosca and Marta Ceccaroni, *"Rectifying homographies for stereo vision: analytical solution for minimal distortion"*, 2022.**